harness-community/harness-community.github.io/website/blog/2022-10-30-YAML_ONBOARDING-PYTHON/yaml_onboarding_python.md

    4. Select Connectivity Mode

-      Under `Connect to the provider`-> Select `Connect through Harness Platfrom`.
+      Under `Connect to the provider`-> Select `Connect through Harness Platform.

-      Select `Save and Continue`.
+      Select `Save and Continue.

    5. Connection Test

-      You will see `Verification Successful` that means your connector is connected successfully to your codebase.
+      You will see `Verification Successful` which means your connector is connected successfully to your codebase.

-      For reference you can also checkout this video on our Harness Community youtube channel
+      For reference, you can also check out this video on our Harness Community youtube channel

       <iframe width="640" height="480" src=" https://www.youtube.com/embed/0UHBK4vfzcI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen > </iframe>

-      To develop more understanding on Connectors [check out the docs here](https://docs.harness.io/category/o1zhrfo8n5-connectors)
+      To develop more understanding of Connectors [check out the docs here](https://docs.harness.io/category/o1zhrfo8n5-connectors)

 * Create a Docker Connector